holderbaum-io/think-about-website/pages/blog/learning-from-a-ticket-price-adventure.md

 The biggest cost-factor (nearly half of the ticket revenue) is spent on **lease for the [location](https://www.cinenova.de/) and food including beverages**.

-We want to have healthy and genuinely good food for all attendees, which is why we picked a caterer that provides us with regional and organic food throughout the event.
-Therefore the biggest chunk in our budget is at the same time the single most fixed item that can barely be changed.
+There should be healthy and genuinely good food for all attendees, which is why we picked a caterer that provides us with regional and organic food throughout the event.
+Therefore the biggest chunk in our budget is at the same time the single most fixed item that can barely be scaled.

-Digging deeper into the budget we encountered the second biggest chunk:
-**compensation of speakies and helpies**.
-We decided on a solidarity compensation for everyone who helps us to make the conference possible, be it a  speakie, a keynote speakie or a person helping with the doors.
+The second biggest position is **compensation of speakies and helpies**.
+We decided on a solidarity compensation for everyone who helps us to make the conference possible.
+That means, everyone gets the same compensation, be it a speakie, a keynote speakie or a person helping with the doors.

-Unfortunately we had the same conundrum here.
-Should we pay some people less to reduce the admission fee?
-Should we only pay keynotes?
-All of the options that came to our minds where really no options after all.

-Shifting our focus further down the budget we found three items that had the potential to be downscaled in order to **minimize cost** and therefore reduce the pricing:

-1. Advertisement and decorations (e.g. print media and flags)
-2. Merchandise
-3. The safety buffer.

-### 1) Reducing Advertisement and Decorations

-We simply **cut this budget by 50%**.
-Especially reduction of print media and online marketing gives us a lot of cost saving.
-The consequence is that we will have to do much more legwork ourselves.
-This includes manually distributing flyers and posters ourselves, spending more time on Twitter and in general be more creative with the resources we already have in our hands.
+The mentioned positions are tough to change since they represent core values of our team and play an important aspect in the overall concept of the Think About!
+Conference.
+At the same time do they cover over two thirds of the overal cost.

-### 2) Rethinking our approach to Merchandise
+## Rethinking our approach to Merchandise

 As you might have noticed through a casual look on our [landing page](/en/), we are huge fans of fancy and colorful illustrations.
 Naturally we have the urge to live up to this by providing stylish merchandise articles to every attendee.
-While we still stick to that idea, we **reduced the amount of merch** and changed the pricing structure.
+While we still stick to that idea we adhere to an approach that is different to most conferences.

 Instead of assuming that everyone needs a shirt, you can pick a shirt while buying a ticket.
 Shirt cost 15 EUR each.
 By focusing on this approach, we gain